 Capitalize Albany encourages job creation and business development through its work with individual businesses.
-This work includes, but is not limited to, extending grants and loans to new and existing businesses, providing technical support with respect to accessing city, state and other economic development resources, and helping businesses to identify appropriate locations to grow and expand within the City.
-Capitalize Albany staff worked with more than 200 businesses in 2023.
+This work includes, but is not limited to, extending grants to new and existing businesses, providing technical support with respect to accessing city, state and other economic development resources, and helping businesses to identify appropriate locations to grow and expand within the City.
+Capitalize Albany staff worked with more than 280 businesses in 2024.
 Capitalize Albany also works with government officials, business leaders, community and neighborhood organizations, and the public to ensure that the City maintains and enhances an environment that is both conducive to new business growth and supportive of the expansion of existing enterprises.

-In recent years, the Corporation has administered four distinct grant programs (Amplify Albany, Downtown Retail, Neighborhood Retail, and Small Business Façade) in order to generate interest in commercial corridors, attract new investment at street level in the Downtown core and improve the quality of neighborhood commercial districts while catalyzing new investment.
-In January 2023, the Corporation launched the Small Business Building Improvement Grant Program, Funded through the City of Albany's American Rescue Plan Act application process, the Corporation awarded more than \$630,000 to 34 small businesses and 3 not-for-profit applicants for projects proposed to support the ongoing post COVID-19 recovery efforts of the awarded applicants.
+In recent years, the Corporation has administered five distinct grant programs (Amplify Albany, Downtown Retail, Neighborhood Retail, Small Business Building Improvement, and Small Business Façade) in order to generate interest in commercial corridors, attract new investment at street level in the Downtown core and improve the quality of neighborhood commercial districts while catalyzing new investment, Launched in early 2023, the Small Business Building Improvement Grant Program, funded through the City of Albany's American Rescue Plan Act application process recognized its Project Completion milestone on December 31, 2024 for grantees awarded under the program.
+The Corporation awarded more than \$630,000 to 34 small businesses and 3 not-for-profit applicants for projects proposed to support the ongoing post COVID-19 recovery efforts of the awarded applicants.
 Eighty-five (85) percent of the small businesses awarded identified as disadvantaged business enterprises (DBEs) including minority, women and veteran-owned operations.
 This citywide program supported businesses in 15 Albany neighborhoods including in each of the Neighborhood Strategy Areas (NSAs) designated by the Albany Community Development Agency (ACDA) - Arbor Hill, West Hill, North Albany and Albany's South End neighborhood.
 Following funding approvals from the City of Albany Capital Resource Corporation (CACRC) prior to the pandemic, in early 2022, the Corporation launched the Neighborhood Retail Grant Program, which is designed to assist retail businesses with the costs associated with renovating or retrofitting a commercial space located in one of the identified neighborhoods within West Hill, Arbor Hill, North Albany & the South End, four of the City's Neighborhood Strategy Areas.
-This program continues to be actively marketed through 2023.
+In 2024 the program corridors were expanded to provide increased access to the program over a larger geographical area.
+This program continues to be actively marketed.
+In 2024, 15 organizations were awarded under Round 6 of the Small Business Facade Improvement.